-Overview of transportation (3-0) Overview of transportation systems and the impact on cost and service that each system provides.
+Overview of transportation (350) impact on cost and service that each system provides.
 Examines costs in various modes and routings.
 Reviews operational aspects of the transportation function.

 MAT 124 Material Handling and 3 hrs.
 Packaging (3-0)

 Presents material handling and packaging as tools for use in a total system of material management.
 Material handling concepts include palletization, containerization, conveyor systems, fully automated warehousing and integrated production lines.
 Packaging is treated as a function with ramifications far beyond the mere protection of a product.
 Prerequisite: MAT 101 or consent of coordinator.